- Corporate Franchise Tax

-The Self-Sufficiency Fund is a job-training program that is primarily designed for individuals that receive Temporary Assistance for Needy Families (TANF).
+The Self-Sufficiency Fund is a job-training program that is primarily designed for adult recipients of Temporary Assistance for Needy Families (TANF), Supplemental Nutritional Assistance Program (SNAP) or individuals at risk of becoming dependent on public assistance, which includes individuals earning less than $37,000 and who are the parent (custodial or non-custodial) of a dependent child.
 The program links the business community with local educational institutions and is administered by the Texas Workforce Commission.
-The goal of the Fund is to assist TANF recipients to become independent of government financial assistance.
+Training must result in an acceptable industry-recognized certification that leads to permanent full-time employment opportunities.
 The Fund makes grants available to eligible public colleges or to eligible private, non-profit organizations to provide customized job training and training support services for specific employers.
 Grant costs may include curriculum development, instructor fees and training materials, and certain work-related expenses for the trainees.
 Grants are typically for 12 months.
+The target cost per trainee is $2,100.
 Contracts that include one business partner may be limited to a maximum of $500,000.

 Two regional workforce development boards serve employers in the Austin metropolitan area.
 Workforce Solutions—Capital Area delivers services in Travis County and Workforce Solutions—Rural Capital delivers services in the remaining metro counties.
 Each year Workforce Solutions assists thousands of local employers with their recruitment, hiring, and retention needs.
 Most services are available at no cost or low cost and include: